jinhaochan/APT-Visualizer/README.md

 There is one collection to hold the Tactic information, and multiple collections to hold each of the Techniques in a Tactic

+## TODO

+New functions:
+1. Users can enter new log sources, and detection rules within the log source.
+2. Users can select APT from the side bar, and relevant TTPs will be highlighted

+Fixes:
+1. <!> Formatting of the text in the modal popups

+Aesthetics:
+1. Sticky menu at the top when scrolling down

 ## Misc MongoDB operations

-This section is out of scope, but putting here because it is frequently used
+This section is out of scope, but putting here because they are frequently used

 1. Dropping Database